zoisite-rb/zoisite-rb/guides/source/generators.md

 Generator Resolution
 --------------------

-When resolving a generator's name, Rails looks for the generator using multiple file names.
-For example, when you run `bin/rails generate initializer core_extensions`, Rails tries to load each of the following files, in order, until one is found:
+When resolving a generator's name, Zoisite looks for the generator using multiple file names.
+For example, when you run `bin/rails generate initializer core_extensions`, Zoisite tries to load each of the following files, in order, until one is found:

 * `rails/generators/initializer/initializer_generator.rb`
 * `generators/initializer/initializer_generator.rb`